parmentelat/asynciojobs/sphinx/README.md

 ### Example B : adding requirements (dependencies)

-Now we can add *requirements* dependencies between jobs, like in the following example.
+Now we can add *requirements* dependencies between jobs, as follows.
 Here we want to run:

-* Job 1 followed by job 2
+* job 1 followed by job 2
 * all this in parallel with job 3

-We take this chance to show that jobs can be tagged with a label, which can be convenient sometimes.
+We take this chance to show that jobs can be tagged with a label, which can be convenient for a more friendly display.

 ```python